Evacuation or Relocation

 For persons with disabilities who seek assistance, be sure to ask what type of assistance they require.
 Follow the instructions carefully; individuals with disabilities, like all persons, have rights and know what is best for them.

-Emergency response team members should notify the floor monitor that the individual is being evacuated or relocated to the faculty parking lot.
+Emergency response team members (link under construction) should notify the floor monitor that the individual is being evacuated or relocated to the faculty parking lot.
 Ask them to explain the special circumstances that necessitated the relocation (e.g., wheelchair with oxygen, individual too heavy to lift).

 Team members must also notify the floor monitor of individuals who do not evacuate or who have special evacuation needs.